 7.3.1.2 Option B

 The system should be installed as described in 5.5.
-The measurements listed below should be made in accordance with recommendations of clause 5 and clause 6.
+The measurements listed below should be made in accordance with recommendations of 5 and 6.

 Meteorological measurements (global and diffuse irradiance, surrounding air speed, ambient air temperature in vicinity of storage and collectors);